comac2k/comac2k.github.io/max98357_gain/index.md

 ### Numerical analysis

-Seeing the measurements in the osciloscope was of course not enough for me.
+Seeing the measurements in the oscilloscope was of course not enough for me.
 I needed hard numerical evidence.

-So I exported the capture data from the osciloscope and setup a gnuplot script to fit an ideal clipped sin function to each of the measurements.
+So I exported the capture data from the oscilloscope and setup a gnuplot script to fit an ideal clipped sin function to each of the measurements.

 Fitted function definition:
 ```Gnuplot